christophe-cerin/OnlineML_ESP32/ARDUINO/LASSO-Regression/README.md

   - Green line: Regression line (Y = wX + b)
 2. Interpreting the Results
   -a.
 Alignment of Predictions with True Values
       - A good model would show overlapping red and blue points.
 If the red points are scattered around the blue points, this indicates:
         - Underestimation (red points systematically below)
         - Overestimation (red points systematically above)
         - High variance (random scatter)
   -b.
 Regression Line Slope (w)
       - Slope close to 1: Strong linear relationship between X and Y.
       - Slope close to 0: Weak relationship, suggesting that X poorly explains Y.
       - Negative slope: Inverse correlation (rare in LASSO unless λ is too low).
   -c.
 MSE Deviation: Mean Squared Error (MSE)
       - A high MSE (> 0.5 on standardized data) indicates:
         - Noisy data
         - Insufficient explanatory variables
         - Incorrectly set hyperparameters (λ, learning rate)
 3. Diagnosing Potential Problems
   - Case 1: Homogeneous Dispersion
     - Problem: Noise in the data or missing features.
     - Solution: Increase the L1 penalty (λ) or add variables.
-Case 2: Visible Nonlinear Pattern
+  - Case 2: Visible Nonlinear Pattern
     - Problem: The LASSO is linear, but the data is not.
     - Solution: Add polynomial features or use a nonlinear model.
-  -Case 3: Outliers
+  - Case 3: Outliers
     - Problem: Outliers disrupting the regression.
     - Solution: Preprocess the data (robust normalization, outlier removal).
 4. Possible Optimizations